mjung5/covid-vignette-api/README.md

 ## `confirmedCases`

 This function interacts with the `By Country Total` endpoint.
-This function returns a `data.frame` of daily confirmed cases number by specific country during the specified dates (7/01/2020 - 09/30/2021).
+This function returns a `data.frame` of daily confirmed case numbers by a specific country during the specified dates (7/01/2020 - 09/30/2021).
-Users can select country to get different country dataset.
-I choose only 4 variables to display, which I am going to mainly use.
-Users can use the countryName table to find countries you want to look up.
+Users can select the country to get a different country’s dataset.
+I chose only 4 variables to display, which I am going to mainly use.
+Users can use the countryName table to find countries to look up.

 ``` r
 confirmedCases <- function(country){